Date(s) - Sunday, May 20, 2018 - Sunday, June 10, 2018

 FEE & PAYMENT

-For accommodations there are beds in shared rooms in the beautiful house overlooking the reservoir.
-(Some camping or private rooms will be available for a different price, please inquire).
+The accommodations are beds in shared rooms in the beautiful house overlooking the reservoir.
+(Camping and private rooms will be available for a different price, please inquire).
 The house has a kitchen for simple food preparation, an amazing view and patio with hammocks for resting.
 The reservoir for swimming is a short 3-minute walk down the property.
 This is one of the finest most comfortable and beautiful hostals I have ever been to!

 To register and pay for the Course and for more information, please contact Claudine at 1+18312127225 (Whatsapp) or email@example.com